Atrial natriuretic peptide: Biomarker

-Fragments derived from the ANP precursor, including the signal peptide, N-terminal pro-ANP and ANP, have been detected in human blood.
-ANP and related peptides are used as biomarkers for cardiovascular diseases such as stroke, coronary artery disease, myocardial infarction and heart failure.
-A specific ANP precursor called mid-regional pro-atrial natriuretic peptide (MRproANP) is a highly sensitive biomarker in heart failure.
-MRproANP levels below 120 pmol/L can be used to effectively rule out acute heart failure.
+Fragments derived from the ANP precursor, including the signal peptide, NT-ProANP (N-terminal pro-ANP) and ANP, have been detected in human blood.
+ANP (28 residues long) is the active hormone while NT-proANP (98 residues) is the remaining part of proANP after cleavage by corin.
+ANP and associated peptides are used as biomarkers for cardiovascular diseases such as stroke, coronary artery disease, myocardial infarction and heart failure.

+A part of NT-proANP called mid-regional pro-atrial natriuretic peptide (MR-proANP) is a highly sensitive biomarker in heart failure.
+MR-proANP levels below 120 pmol/L can be used to effectively rule out acute heart failure.
+MR-proANP is measured using antibodies that bind to two consecutive parts of NT-proANP, residue number 53-72 and 73-90.
+In contrast, traditional NT-proANP measurement use antibodies that bind to the N-terminal of NT-proANP.
+In either case, antibodies are only able to determine the amount of peptides matching their epitope fragments.
+They largely cannot differentiate between a cleaved part (NT-proANP, ANP) and the uncleaved precursor (proANP).

 Large amounts of ANP secretion has been noted to cause electrolyte disturbances (hyponatremia) and polyuria.
 These indications can be a marker of a large atrial myxoma.

 Therapeutic use and drug development

 Opinions regarding the use of ANP for the treatment of acute heart failure and kidney disease are varied.
 While this molecule has been shown to successfully restore some hemodynamic parameters following heart failure, and yield clinical improvement for kidney injury, whether it ultimately reduces mortality and its long-term effects are unknown.
 Therefore, more studies need to be conducted to better understand the therapeutic effects of ANP.
 Newly synthesized homologues of ANP molecule are being assessed for the treatment of acute heart failure.
 Preliminary research on one of such molecules, ularitide, has shown that this drug is safe, well tolerated, and effective in the treatment of acute heart failure.